 Trade Finance Litigation

-ZEK routinely handles complex, multinational litigation involving international trade transactions, including disputes arising from letters of credit, forfaiting and other methods of financing.
-We have represented not only foreign and domestic financial institutions in such disputes, but also beneficiaries of letters of credit as well as international merchants and traders.
-Forming one of the Firm’s core practice areas, ZEK is proud of the trade finance litigation expertise which it delivers to its clients; and equally proud of the favorable results ZEK has achieved on their behalf.
+ZEK routinely handles complex, multinational litigation involving international trade transactions, including disputes arising from letters of credit, forfaiting, back to back financings, sales of corporate receivables, and other methods of financing.
+We have represented not only foreign and domestic financial institutions in such disputes, but also beneficiaries of letters of credit as well as international merchants and traders, and an account receivables trading platform.
+Forming one of the Firm’s core practice areas, ZEK is proud of the trade finance litigation expertise; and equally proud of the favorable results ZEK has achieved for its clients in this area.

 ZEK regularly appears on behalf of its clients litigating such cases in federal and state courts at the trial and appellate level.
 ZEK also has counseled clients in trade finance disputes in arbitration and mediation proceedings and in other alternate dispute resolution environments.

 For example, ZEK successfully represented a foreign government whose Embassy was a beneficiary of a letter of credit, in an action against the issuer.
 The case was tried in the Commercial Part of the New York State Supreme Court before a jury and the jury’s verdict was upheld in its entirety on appeal.